Nike, Inc. (NKE). Below are some highlights from the above linked analysis:

 4. Graham Number

 NKE is trading at a premium to all four valuations above.
-The stock is trading at a 59.3% premium to its calculated fair value of $66.97.
-NKE did not earn any Stars in this section.
+The stock is trading at a slight discount to its calculated fair value of $76.56.
+NKE earned a Star in this section since it is trading at a fair value.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: